jacbart/jaws/README.md

 # if you want to keep them locally)
 jaws set

-# pulls a list of secrets into fzf, select the secrets you want to rollback a
+# pulls a list of secrets into a fuzzy finder, select the secrets you want to rollback a
 # version with tab and hit enter to confirm selection
 jaws rollback